Career Options: How to Decide What Career Is Right for You!

 You may be a school-leaver, an adult returner, or simply wanting to improve your current qualifications to boost your career.

-We get it!
 This can seem like a confusing time and making decisions when there are so many options can be difficult and challenging!
 However, the careers advice team at The Manchester College is here to help.

-We’ll support you in looking at your strengths and interests, and provide you with tools to manage your career path, including online self-assessment and profile building exercises which you may find insightful.
+Whatever your current situation, you can access support from our careers team at The Manchester College.
+We’ll support you in looking at your strengths and interests.
+We can provide you with tools to manage your career path, including online self-assessments and profile building exercises which you may find insightful.

 Get the best qualification for your career at The Manchester College